 Another gap in the Mayor’s current powers is responsibility for London rail services, something the current Mayor has hoped would change.
 Before they were handed to TfL, the Overground and TfL Rail both used to be suburban rail services run by National Rail train operators.
 Since then, more people are using the Overground, services are more frequent, higher‐capacity trains have been introduced and station facilities improved.
 As Mayor, both Boris Johnson and Sadiq Khan have called on the government to give responsibility for further rail services in south and southeast London to TfL.
 Centre for London’s own research found that turning south London’s railway network orange could potentially deliver the full 100 per cent increase in capacity required by 2050.

 Successive Mayors have also raised concerns about the use of Private Hire Vehicles (PHVs) in London.
 User friendly, low-cost digital services allow people to use PHVs for journeys that they would have previously walked or taken the bus for.
 These additional trips on the roads contribute to higher levels of congestion.
 While the Mayor issues licences to private hire vehicles and drivers, it cannot refuse a licence if they are compliant with the conditions.
 As a result, over a third of all licenced vehicles are licenced in London.

 Previous mayoral elections have seen candidates making promises to reform and improve London’s transport system, each designed to woo a specific voter demographic.

-Overseeing the completion of Crossrail will be top of the next Mayor’s list.
-Originally due to open in December 2018, the Elizabeth line (as it will eventually be known) is now scheduled to begin operation in the second half of 2021.
-The next mayor will need to keep a close eye to ensure that construction, rolling stock delivery, signal and safety testing and operational processes all progress as smoothly as possible to avoid further cost escalation and fare revenue losses.
+Originally due to open in December 2018, Crossrail, or the Elizabeth line (as it will eventually be known) is now scheduled to begin operation in the first half of 2022.
+The next Mayor will need to keep a close eye to ensure that construction, rolling stock delivery, signal and safety testing and operational processes all progress as smoothly as possible to avoid further cost escalation and fare revenue losses.

 Managing new mobility services